jian2486/VioletWing-own-jian2486/README.md

 ## License

-Licensed under the MIT License.
+Licensed under the GPL-3.0 License.
 See the [LICENSE](LICENSE) file for details.